Saransh-cpp/OCRed/docs/install.md

 # Installation

-Follow the following steps to install `ocred` locally.
+Follow the steps below to install `ocred` locally.

 ## Create a virtual environment